hl2vr/hl2vr.github.io/_pages/manual.md

 ### Quick Reload

 This option is available to simplify the reloading process.
-(See the [Controls section](#controls) for more detail on the default manual reloading procedure.)
+(See the [Controls section](#reloading) for more detail on the default manual reloading procedure.)
-When Quick Reload is enabled, a player can press the [Eject Magazine button](#controls) then drop their weapon hand to their waist, pointed down to the ground.
+When Quick Reload is enabled, a player can press the Eject Magazine button then drop their weapon hand to their waist, pointed down to the ground.
 After a moment, the weapon will automatically reload the relevant ammo.
+Any unspent ammo in the previous magazine will be automatically recovered.

 <br />